María Bonita (TV series)

-María Bonita (Pretty Maria) is a 1995 Colombian telenovela hit which starred Adela Noriega, Fernando Allende, and Julio Cesar Luna.
+María Bonita (Pretty Maria) is a 1995 Colombian telenovela which starred Adela Noriega, Fernando Allende, and Julio Cesar Luna.

 Story

 This story develops in Isla Fuerte, a Caribbean island where Augusto Santos is in his third term as President.
 The small country lives on tourism and the production of bananas.

-One day, María Bonita who is a gorgeous Mexican artist is invited by the President for his 60th birthday.
+One day, María Bonita, who is a gorgeous Mexican artist, is invited by the President for his 60th birthday.
 She never imagined that she would be trapped forever in that island, nor that she will meet the love of her life, Jose Santos.

 He is the illegitimate son of the president, who hates his father for not recognizing him as a son.
 Jose Santos promised to take revenge on his father, María will come between them.